Comprehensive Analysis of Grain Dryer Types for Corn Farming Operations

 -

-Supplemental heat efficiency - When supplemental heat is used, it's typically much more efficient than high-temperature drying because the temperature rise is small.
+Supplemental heat efficiency - When supplemental heat is used, it's typically much more efficient than high-temperature drying because the temperature rise is small (usually just 5-10°F).

 Cost Considerations